-- can only be included in PBS plans written by registered Specialist Behaviour Support practitioners.
-All restrictive practices must be captured for regulatory purposes; - need to be clearly identified in the PBS plan, including fade out strategies; - can only be used as a last resort, to minimise harm, to be the least restrictive option and for the minimum period of time; and - should be developed in consultation with the person and/ or their representative.
+- need to be clearly identified in the BSP, including fade out strategies; - must only be used as a last resort, to minimise harm, to be the least restrictive option and for the minimum period of time; and - should be developed in consultation with the person and/ or their representative.
 Best practice would be to use supported decision making with the person to gain consent.